HarshSharma0801/EstateX-Hackaccino/README.md

-# PropertyHub
+# EstateX

-**PropertyHub** is a pioneering solution designed to tackle the following issues in real estate transactions:
+**EstateX** is a pioneering solution designed to tackle the following issues in real estate transactions:

 1. **Insufficient Knowledge About Property Documents**: Many individuals lack the necessary expertise to comprehend property documentation adequately.